DataMaster-2501/DataMaster-Android-AdBlock-Hosts/README.md

 As far as I know you have to be rooted on Android to be able to write to the /etc/hosts file You do this with a root file manager or you can use adaway https://adaway.org/ (root need for adaway)

+You can import my list into the blokada App-> https://blokada.org/index.html you don't need root for Blokada.
+Just add this URL: https://raw.githubusercontent.com/DataMaster-2501/DataMaster-Android-AdBlock-Hosts/master/hosts to blokada & you will always get fresh updates made to the list.
-You can import my list into this Android App-> https://blokada.org/index.html you don't need root for Blokada.
-Also this list will work with AdClear but there is no import list option from what I can see.
+Also this list will work with AdClear but there is no import list option from what I can see in AdClear.

 This list blocks Ads/marketing services, Analytics/Tracking Services etc....
 I feel the Analytics/Tracking Services that are added into Android Apps is a big privacy problem.